anonutopia/docs.anonutopia.com/how-to/become-a-citizen.md

 ## Ways to become a Citizen

+You can acquire the Citizen tag by holding some anotes

 Anonutopia applies a "proof-of-stake" principle also to its citizenship program.
 In order to be a citizen you need to have a stake, i.e. hold a small amount of anotes (in the equivalence of **10 EUR**) in your account balance.
 After you finish the application procedure, you will instantly become a Citizen if you have enough anotes (and also lose the status if you go below this minimal amount).

 You can get anotes in the following ways: